 The new Congress is sworn in and already jumping into legislative business.
-With 97 freshman members now in office, the Academy can use every bit of help to build lasting, productive relationships quickly.
+With new freshman members now in office, the Academy can use every bit of help to build lasting, productive relationships quickly.

 Now is the opportune time to begin cultivating relationships with these new lawmakers.
 Here is a brief guide on how to engage effectively with the new Congress.